Small communities get funds for drought relief

-The Department of Water Resources announced on Wednesday that a second and third round of funding totalling $28 million will be distributed to 15 communities, including some in Yuba, Glenn and Lake counties, as part of its Small Community Drought Relief program.
+The Department of Water Resources announced last week that a second and third round of funding totaling $28 million will be distributed to 15 communities, including Glenn and Lake counties, as part of its Small Community Drought Relief program.

 “As drought conditions continue, it’s clear that our smaller communities do not have the same resources as their urban counterparts to address the impacts of drought,” said DWR Director Karla Nemeth.
 “The department is working diligently to evaluate applications and provide support to the communities that need it most.”